thinkdigitalcloud/mobileconnectsdk-react-native-bindings/react-native-gallagher-mobile-access/README.md

 1. There is no official support for this package.
 If you find bugs or things that don't work correctly, please file a Github Issue against the project outlining the problem, then ideally you might also submit a pull request to resolve it.

-2. Should you encouter encounter problems compiling or running the react-native integration (such as with Xcode, CocoaPods, yarn, npm, or other tooling), Gallagher will almost certainly **not** be able to help you.
+2. Should you encounter encounter problems compiling or running the react-native integration (such as with Xcode, CocoaPods, yarn, npm, or other tooling), Gallagher will almost certainly **not** be able to help you.

 3. The quality of the code in the example application is not of production quality.
 It does not follow React-Native best practices, style, idioms, or possess any other such qualities.
 You should not use it as a reference for UI structure, program design, or for anything other than a learning vehicle.